Baroque

 Poussin, Self-portrait , c.1650, Louvre, Paris Nicolas Poussin a Baroque artist

 Poussin had an intellectual approach to art, which was adverse to the drama of Baroque.
-His classicising tendency was influenced by Italian artists: Annibale Carracci, Raphael and the Italian Renaissance masters, since Poussin spent most of his life in Rome.
+Italian artists influenced his classicizing tendency: Annibale Carracci, Raphael, and the Italian Renaissance masters since Poussin spent most of his life in Rome.
 Doesn’t this portrait remind you of Titianesque portraits?

 Nicolas Poussin, Martyrdom of St Erasmus, 1628, St. Peter’s, Rome

-This painting for St Peter’s in Rome was a presitigious commission.
-Its large scale (320x186cm) added to its starking effect, which was enhanced by some typically Baroque devices, like composition based on the diagonal, or a gruesome martydom scene in its climax as the subject matter.
-And yet, if we compare Poussin to Caravaggesque Valentin de Boulogne, Poussin’s work is still far more classicising in character (look at the use of colour and light!).
+This painting for St. Peter’s Basilica in Rome was a prestigious commission.
+Its large scale (320×186 cm) added to its starking effect, enhanced by some typically Baroque devices, like composition based on the diagonal, or a gruesome martyrdom scene in its climax as the subject matter.
+And yet, if we compare Poussin to Caravaggesque Valentin de Boulogne, Poussin’s work is still far more classicizing (look at the use of color and light!).

 Valentin de Boulogne, The Martyrdom of Sts.
 Processus and Martinian, 1629, St. Peter’s, Rome., Poussin a Barouqe artist

 Valentin de Boulogne, The Martyrdom of Sts.
-Processus and Martinian, 1629, St. Peter’s, Rome
+Processus and Martinian, 1629, St. Peter’s Basilica, Vatican City.

 Poussin, Death of Germanicus, 1628, Minneapolis Institute of Fine Arts Poussin a Barouqe artist

-Poussin, Death of Germanicus, 1628, Minneapolis Institute of Fine Arts
+Nicolas Poussin, Death of Germanicus, 1628, Minneapolis Institute of Fine Arts, Minneapolis, Minnesota, USA.

 Copy after Timanthes, Sacrifice of Iphigeneia (detail), From Pompei, fresco, Museo Nazionale, Naples, poussin baroque

-Copy after Timanthes, Sacrifice of Iphigeneia (detail), From Pompei, fresco, Museo Nazionale, Naples
+Copy after Timanthes, Sacrifice of Iphigeneia (detail), From Pompei, fresco, National Archaeological Museum, Naples, Italy.

 Nicolas Poussin, Landscape with the Body of Phocion Carried out of Athens, 1648, National Museum of Wales, Cardiff, Poussin a Barouqe artist

-Nicolas Poussin, Landscape with the Body of Phocion Carried out of Athens, 1648, National Museum of Wales, Cardiff
+Nicolas Poussin, Landscape with the Body of Phocion Carried out of Athens, 1648, National Museum of Wales, Cardiff, UK.

 Poussin’s art was largely influenced by the Stoic philosophy, which emphasized the inevitability of death, which would come and strike randomly, even the most virtuous people.
 The scene subtly conveys this meaning, as it shows the funeral of an exemplary statesman Phocion who was assassinated, with the timeless classical arcadia of the landscape reinforcing this message even more.
-Poussanian landscape paintings are seen by some as the founding stone of the European landscape tradition.
+Some see Poussanian landscape paintings as the founding stone of the European landscape tradition.
 Yet, don’t you see any resemblance to Carracci’s landscapes?
-Poussin clearly followed his formula of framing trees, graduated colour and light, and stabilising architecture in the centre ground.
+Poussin clearly followed his formula of framing trees, graduated color and light, and stabilizing architecture in the center ground.

 Annibale Carracci, Rest on the Flight into Egypt, c.
 1604, Galleria Doria-Pamphili, Rome